 FDR’s action caused major political turmoil.
 Since states choose how to implement holidays, half the states ignored the announcement, and half followed it.
 Our country celebrated Thanksgiving on two separate weeks!
 Texas and Colorado even decided to celebrate the holiday two weeks in a row!

-As part of the social consequences, football games (a traditional part of Thanksgiving even then) were thrown into turmoil as teams attempted to reschedule around the new calendar.
+As part of the social consequences, football games (a traditional part of US Thanksgiving even then) were thrown into turmoil as teams attempted to reschedule around the new calendar.

 How about this unexpected economic consequence: the calendar industry panicked since their products would now be incorrect (here’s a primary source)

 In 1941, Congress passed a bill moving Thanksgiving officially to the last Thursday to shut down anymore confusing presidential changes.
 Then (yes, it’s true) Congress amended the bill to move the holiday to the fourth Thursday of November.
 Here’s the actual document.